 So, with no further ado, here is this year’s updated list of actual cases related to Halloween.

-This year’s notable Halloween accident occurred in Madison, Tennessee at the Nashville Nightmare Haunted House.
+In 2018, a case emerged in Madison, Tennessee from the Nashville Nightmare Haunted House.
 James “Jay” Yochim and three of his pals went to the attraction composed of four separate haunted houses, an escape room, carnival games and food vendors.
 In the attraction, people are chased by characters with chainsaws and other weapons.
 They were not surprised therefore when a man believed to be an employee in a Halloween costume handed Tawnya Greenfield a knife and told her to stab Yochim.
 She did and thought it was all pretend until blood started to pour from Yochim’s arm.
 The knife was real and the man was heard apologizing “I didn’t know my knife was that sharp.”

 It is not clear how even stabbing with a dull knife would be considered safe.